wojtek1928/HexOcean_recruitment/README.md

+<<<<<<< HEAD
 ## HexOcean_recruitment
  API made using the Django Rest Framework that allows given users to add images and obtain links to these images.
 Task completed as part of recruitment to HexOcean.

+## Environment set up - with docker image
+1. Put in one Docker image `HexOcean_web.tar`, `Dockerfile` and `docker-compose.yml`
+2. Enable the console at the file location and run the `docker load -i HexOcean_web.tar` command.
+3. After executing the command, execute the `docker-compose up` command.
+4. Access your web browser to `localhost:8000`.
+If everything went well you will see the API with DRF.

-## Environment set up - without image
+## Environment set up - without docker image
 1. To set up the environment, you must have Docker installed.
 2. While in the project folder, enter `docker-compose up` in the console
 3. The next step is to check the project started successfully and enter the browser to the address `localhost:8000`